 The body goes through many changes in the dying process.
-Knowing the common symptoms of impending death may help families and children be prepared for them when they occur.
+Knowing the common symptoms of impending death may help families and children be prepared for them when they happen.
 In some cases, the dying process can be very long.
-Understanding the physical and mental changes the body goes through as death occurs, may help alleviate some fears and misconceptions about death.
-Always discuss any concerns or questions with your child's doctor.
+Understanding the physical and mental changes the body goes through as death happens, may help ease some fears and misconceptions about death.
+Always discuss any concerns or questions with your child's healthcare provider.

 The following is a list of common symptoms that death is approaching.
 However, each child may experience symptoms differently.
 Symptoms may include:

-Changes in respirations may occur.
+Changes in respirations may happen.
 Slow and fast respirations or long periods without a breath are common in the dying child.
-Moaning may occur with breaths and does not necessarily mean the child is in pain.
+Moaning may happen with breaths and does not necessarily mean the child is in pain.

 Respiration may be noisy from secretions the child is unable to clear from his or her throat or lungs.

-Physical disfigurement may have occurred from a progressive tumor.
+Physical disfigurement may have happened from a progressive tumor.

 The skin color usually changes to pale, bluish, mottled, or blotchy.
-The changes occur due to a decrease in oxygen and the body's circulation slowing down.
+The changes happen due to a decrease in oxygen and the body's circulation slowing down.

 The child may suddenly become incontinent (unable to control bowel and/or urine elimination).

-Mental confusion or decreased alertness may occur just prior to death.
+Mental confusion or decreased alertness may happen just before death.

-Death has occurred when the child's heart is not beating and there are no signs of breathing.
+Death has happened when the child's heart is not beating and there are no signs of breathing.